silviorocha2022/alpaca-market-data-terminal/docs/feature_model.md

 The default PCA variance threshold is `0.80`, so the pipeline keeps enough principal components to explain at least 80% of training-set feature variance.

+## ML Strategy Rationale

+The machine-learning strategy uses logistic regression to estimate whether the next daily return is more likely to be positive or non-positive.
+The model is still systematic and long-only: it does not make discretionary decisions, and it does not short the asset.

+The target variable is:

+- `1` if the next-period return is positive.
+- `0` if the next-period return is non-positive.

+The model uses features based on recent price, trend, momentum, volatility, and volume behavior.
+The rationale is that these variables may contain weak information about short-term direction.
+For example, recent momentum, volatility expansion, moving-average relationships, or volume pressure may slightly change the probability that the next return is positive.

+The strategy does not go long every time the model predicts class `1`.
+Instead, it uses a stricter probability threshold:

+- If `P(next-day return > 0) > 0.60`, the strategy goes Long.
+- If `P(next-day return > 0) <= 0.60`, the strategy stays Flat.

+The reason for using a 0.60 threshold is to make the strategy more selective.
+A 0.50 threshold would simply mean that the model thinks an up day is slightly more likely than a down day.
+By requiring 0.60, the system only enters when the model’s estimated probability is stronger.

+PCA is used because many technical indicators are correlated with each other.
+For example, moving averages, MACD, and rolling returns all contain related information about recent price behavior.
+PCA reduces dimensionality and helps control multicollinearity before logistic regression is trained.

+The pipeline also controls for look-ahead bias.
+The chronological split ensures that earlier observations are used for training and later observations are reserved for testing.
+The scaler and PCA are fit only on the training rows, then applied to the holdout rows.
+This prevents information from the test period from leaking into the model training process.

+The ML strategy should be interpreted carefully.
+Logistic regression is useful because it is simple, transparent, and less prone to overfitting than more complex models, but financial prediction is still difficult.
+The model may find weak relationships in historical data that do not remain stable in the future.
+Therefore, the holdout backtest and comparison against buy-and-hold are more important than training accuracy alone.

 ## Backtesting Mode

 The ML backtesting flow lives in `backtesting.py`.